Canonical graph decompositions via local separations: Review of graph-decompositions and coverings

 \section{Review of graph-decompositions and coverings}

 Our notations and definitions follow \cite{bibel}.
 Throughout this paper, let $G$ be a (simple and not necessarily finite) graph and $r \in \N$ an integer.
 When $r$ is clear from context, which it usually will be, we refer to the cycles in $G$ of length~$\le r$ as \defn{short} cycles.
 Let $X,Y,A$ be sets of vertices in~$G$.
 An $X$--$Y$ path $P$ in $G$ is called a path \defn{through} $A$ if all internal vertices of $P$ are contained in $A$ and $P$ has at least one internal vertex.
-Recall that a \defn{near-partition} of a set $M$ is a family $(M_i:i\in I)$ such that the $M_i$ are disjoint and $M=\bigcup_{i\in I}M_i$.
+Recall that a \defn{near-partition} of a set $M$ is a family $(M_i:i\in I)$ of subsets~$M_i$, possibly empty, that are disjoint and satisfy $M=\bigcup_{i\in I}M_i$.
 If $|I|=2$, we speak of a \defn{near-bipartition}.

-We remark that most of the following is a recap of definitions and concepts from \cite{canonicalGraphDec} relevant to the present paper; in~\cite{canonicalGraphDec} you will find proofs or reference to proofs.
+We remark that most of what follows is a recap of definitions and concepts from \cite{canonicalGraphDec} relevant to the present paper; in~\cite{canonicalGraphDec} you will find proofs or reference to proofs.